Z-35/odin-recipes/README.md

 # odin-recipes
-This project is a basic recipie website.
+This project is a basic recipe website.
 This project is to demonstrate my ability:
 - to create a basic website from scratch
 - write legible and conventional commmits